Resume Tips For New Proofreaders

 Also, if you’ve taken my free course or read my ebook, you know how it’s essential to be familiar with The Chicago Manual of Style.
 Chicago is considered THE bible of all style guides.

-You also need to know your way around The Associated Press Style Book, which is used by many publications and digital content creators, and is less dense than Chicago.
+You also need to know your way around The Associated Press Style Book, which is used by many publications and digital content creators.

 Work History Section

 Keep this section short by listing the name of the company, your job title, the location, and your period of employment.
 You don’t need to put in any bullet points describing your position and duties unless you performed tasks related to any of the above I mentioned.
 If you have any volunteer positions add them in this section, too (eg. you volunteer at your child’s school).
 I would add your blog/newsletter here if you have one.

 Here is where you mention your academic history (leave out high school), or any workshops or courses you’ve taken.
 If you’ve proofread before, add a list of projects you’ve worked on.
 You can also add any clubs/associations you belong to if you feel they could contribute to the position.

 Remember that you have to customize your resume for each job.
 As an example, say that you’re applying for a freelance proofreading position with a minimalist lifestyle website.

 Here are some tips for your resume:

 - make sure to use key words and phrases that are in the job posting